School Issues For The Adopted Child

 How Parents Can Help Educators

 The school environment can be an amazing place for children, one where they will learn among other things, who they are and what they can become.
 Peers and teachers have a tremendous impact on how children feel about themselves and their capacities, their popularity and more.
-Adopted children are very impacted by how adoption is handled in the classroom yet many teachers are unaware that adoptee’s face challenges at school.
-One such challenge lies within particular assignments that pose challenges for adopted students, such as genealogical assignments, family history assignments, infant pictures and/ or autobiographies.
+Adopted children are very impacted by how adoption is handled in the classroom, yet many teachers are unaware that adoptee’s face challenges at school.
+One such challenge lies with assignments that pose challenges for adopted students, such as genealogical assignments, family history assignments, infant pictures and/ or autobiographies.

 As a parent of an adopted student, you can promote the need for normalizing adoption by providing your child’s teacher with information and resources for learning more about adoption.
 As the school semester begins, you can meet with your child’s teacher to make suggestions.
 You can also direct educators to the resources available for schools that provide the tools and resources to support adopted children within the classroom.
 These resources will provide them with strategies about how to increase adoption awareness among students, age related issues for adopted and non- adopted children, how to handle tricky adoption questions as they arise in the classroom and ways in which they can incorporate adoption into their curriculum.
 Once your child’s teacher is comfortable with weaving adoption into their lessons, they can provide many opportunities to normalize adoption as one way that families are formed.
-Once educators understand the age related issues that adoptees and their non- adopted peers face, they can develop effective strategies to address these challenges.
+Once educators understand the age-related issues that adoptees and their non- adopted peers face, they can develop effective strategies to address these challenges.

 Teaching your child that they have options, that they are the experts that they can educate the non- adopted world, is empowering.
 While we may not be able to shield our children from what they will face out in the world, we can give them the tools and the sense of entitlement necessary to navigate in a primarily non- adoptive world.